easybuilders/easybuild/docs/Contributing-back.rst

 ~~~~~~~~~~

 .. note:: These instructions assume that you already have a working GitHub account.

           If you don't have a GitHub account yet, visit https://github.com/ to create one.

           Make sure you have registered your SSH public key in your GitHub account,
           via https://github.com/settings/keys.

-Before you can open pull requests, you will need to *fork* the GitHub repository
+Before you can open pull requests, you will need to **fork** the GitHub repository
-you are targeting, and create a local *working copy* of that repository.
+you are targeting, and create a local **working copy** of that repository.
 This only
 needs to be done *once* for every of the EasyBuild repositories.

-.. note:: For the purpose of this guide, we will be using the ``easybuild-framework`` repository;
+.. note:: For the purpose of this guide, we will be using the ``easybuild-framework`` repository.

-          however, the instructions are analogous for the other EasyBuild repositories.
+          However, the instructions are analogous for the other EasyBuild repositories.

 .. _contributing_back_pull_request_setup_fork_repo: